YaoXiao-CS/YaoXiao-CS.github.io/_pages/about.md

 During my studies, I was honored to be mentored by [Prof. Yiguang Yang](https://xagx.zuel.edu.cn/2016/0918/c3560a79015/page.htm) of the Department of Information Science.
 And now, I am working in the Intelligent Construction Department of the Technology Center of CCCC Second Navigation Bureau Co. and work as an intermediate engineer.

 In my life, I enjoy reading novels, such as works by Yu Hua and Mo Yan.
 At the same time, I find it very interesting to plant some greenery in my room.
 In my free time, I like to summarize some issues and experiences by writing blogs.
 You can find my CV here: [YaoXiao's Curriculum Vitae(Updating)](../assets/resume.pdf).
 And you can also find me here: [Email](xiaoyaozuel@163.com) / [Github](https://github.com/YaoXiao-CS) / [CSDN](https://blog.csdn.net/AIHUBEI)

 News
 ======
-I’m on job market now!
+I am in the process of systematically organizing a series of projects on Machine Learning, Deep Learning, which will be updated to my personal blog shortly.